awsdocs/amazon-ec2-user-guide/doc_source/LaunchingAndUsingInstances.md

 After you launch your instance, you can connect to it and use it\.
 To begin, the instance state is `pending`\.
 When the instance state is `running`, the instance has started booting\.
 There might be a short time before you can connect to the instance\.
 The instance receives a public DNS name that you can use to contact the instance from the internet\.
 The instance also receives a private DNS name that other instances within the same VPC can use to contact the instance\.
 For more information about connecting to your instance, see [Connect to your Linux instance](AccessingInstances.md)\.

 When you are finished with an instance, be sure to terminate it\.
-For more information, see [Terminate Your Instance](terminating-instances.md)\.
+For more information, see [Terminate your instance](terminating-instances.md)\.